Syria's Assad faces Arab isolation

 "The love I felt from those people who represent most of the Syrian people is something I have never felt at any stage of my life," he said.

-In fact the unrest has polarized Syria.
-Many demonstrators now openly chant for Assad's execution -- a scene unimaginable eight months ago -- but he is still able to rally huge crowds for state-organized demonstrations and retains a core of support particularly among minority Christians and his own Alawite sect.
+In fact the unrest has polarised Syria.
+Many demonstrators now openly chant for Assad's execution -- a scene unimaginable eight months ago -- but he is still able to rally huge crowds for state-organised demonstrations and retains a core of support particularly among minority Christians and his own Alawite sect.

 Alongside the military campaign against protests, Assad has lifted a state of emergency in place for nearly 50 years, approved laws to allow parties other than his ruling Baath Party to be established, and promised dialogue with the opposition.